we all want to know how travel changes you and it does so by letting travel change who you are

 That person standing in that pharmacy in a dumb hat is a different person.
 You are a different person.
 You have to be.

 You see, whether you know it or not, you are incredibly adaptable and resilient.
 As a matter of fact, you are way more adaptable and resilient than you can even imagine.
-I’m talking communicating with locals in a strange body-miming feat of wonder and then scarfing down a plate of mysterious goop, and, amazingly, finding it quite enjoyable.
-Then heading back to your room for a freezing cold shower with just enough water pressure to get the water out the nozzle while standing next to a giant bucket of water that’s needed to “flush” the “toilet” that you are currently straddling as you shower, and, not even thinking twice about it.
+I’m talking about communicating with locals in a strange body-miming feat of wonder and then scarfing down a plate of mysterious goop, and, amazingly, finding it quite enjoyable.
+Then head back to your room for a freezing cold shower with just enough water pressure to get the water out the nozzle while standing next to a giant bucket of water that’s needed to “flush” the hole in the ground (Err—”toilet”) that you are currently straddling as you shower, and, not even thinking twice about it.

 Long way from that warm shower and yummy breakfast back home.

 But that’s the thing, you could do it.
 You would do it.
-And you’d adapt.
+You’d adapt.
+And you’d change…for the better.

 traveling changes you by letting different versions of yourself emerge by trying new things